 Life is about finding balance: healthy eating and sweet indulgences, work and play, dark and light, fire and water, yin and yang, and socializing and solitude.
 Therefore, last week’s Gluten-Free Vanilla Cupcakes must be countered with today’s chocolate recipe.

-Of course, this scenario never actually happened because I never back away; I walk forward like most humans do.
-But the fact is that high-quality dark chocolate is beneficial.
-It is rich in antioxidants, improves cognitive function, and protects the body from free radicals — also known as toxins that cause disease in the body.
+High-quality dark chocolate is actually beneficial to one’s health.
+It is rich in antioxidants, improves cognitive function, and protects the body from free radicals — also known as the toxins that cause disease in the body.
 No candy bar can do any of that!

-Wow, that sentence sounded very condescending; I am so sorry.
-But seriously though, moderation is key.
+The catch is moderation.
 I’m not saying this to deprive you of one of the most divine foods on the planet, I’m saying this because I care about you random person reading this, whoever you are.
-I want you to be healthy, live your dreams, become a better person, create world peace, explore the Milky Way, and take me with your because I’ve always wanted to travel to outer space.
+I want you to be healthy, live your dreams, become a better person, create world peace, explore the Milky Way, and take me with you because I’ve always wanted to travel to outer space.

 Back to the point.
-Moderation.
-Do that.
+Chocolate.
 And enjoy this recipe.

 Chocolate consumption releases endorphins, the feel-good hormone, but it also reminds us of the pleasant memories that we associate with chocolate, like birthdays,

 In this recipe, I use a combination of pumpkin seeds, cranberries, peanuts, and shredded coconut for color and taste.
 You can experiment with any dried fruit or nuts based on your own preference.
 Regardless of the filling, the dark chocolate is nonnegotiable.
 Sorry.
-I’m apologizing a lot in this video, probably because I’m Canadian.
-Sorry for apologizing.
+Should I apologize for that?
+I’m sorry for apologizing.
+Ah, my Canadian side is showing.